Tylenol Autism Lawsuit

 Over the past six months, a dramatic rise in Tylenol autism-ADHD product liability claims has been observed nationwide.

-Several plaintiffs filed a motion in June 2022 asking the Judicial Panel on Multidistrict Litigation (JPML) to combine all the Tylenol class action lawsuit cases in district court consolidated into a new Multidistrict Litigation (MDL) class action because there were enough active Tylenol cases.
+Several plaintiffs filed a motion in June 2022 asking the Judicial Panel on JPML to combine all the Tylenol class action lawsuit cases in district court consolidated into a new MDL class action because there were enough active Tylenol cases.

-The JPML registered a Tylenol class action lawsuit in New York on October 5, 2022, which will house all Tylenol cases filed in any federal court in the United States.
+The JPML registered a Tylenol autism class action lawsuit in the Southern District of New York on October 5, 2022, which will house all Tylenol cases filed in any federal court in the United States.

 Class Action St. Louis Tylenol Lawsuit Litigation